WaterDamageRestorationMarketing

 - 05

 No defense against fake Google Business Profile spam.
-"Water damage" Google Maps results are full of virtual offices, fake addresses, and lead-gen middlemen running 50 ghost listings.
+Local "water damage" Google Maps results are full of virtual offices, fake addresses, and lead-gen middlemen running 50 ghost listings.
 Independent shops compete in the map pack against businesses that don't physically exist.
 Most agencies don't report the spam, don't run a review system, don't lock down the GBP.

 - 06